The Sewing Lab:

 - Helen's Closet - Ashton Top learning the burrito method

-If you’ve never sewn with stretch fabrics before, we don’t recommend starting in the Beginner Sewing Drop-In.
+If you’ve never sewn with stretch fabrics before, we don’t recommend starting in The Sewing Lab.
 Instead, we offer a class specifically designed to teach you this skill—Intro to Stretch Fabrics—where you’ll get the focused instruction and hands-on practice you need.
-In Drop-In, you won’t receive the level of step-by-step attention required to learn stretch fabrics from scratch, and we want you to leave happy with your results.
+In the lab, you won’t receive the level of step-by-step attention required to learn stretch fabrics from scratch, and we want you to leave happy with your results.

-If you’ve sewn with stretch fabrics before and understand the fundamentals, but want to achieve a more professional finish or try new techniques, then Beginner Sewing Drop-In is the right place for you.
-For stretch projects in Drop-In, we recommend working with Tara, who brings a wealth of knowledge and experience with knits.
+If you’ve sewn with stretch fabrics before and understand the fundamentals, but want to achieve a more professional finish or try new techniques, then The Sewing Lab is the right place for you.
+For stretch projects in the lab, we recommend working with Tara, who brings a wealth of knowledge and experience with knits.

 Great!
 Once you've purchased your pattern, you’ll usually have access to two types of files: an A0 file and an A4/Letter “Print at Home” tiled file.